 Ikaho Onsen, Gunma

 The Ikaho Onsen area is working to become a vegan-friendly destination.
-Find out more at Hatago Travel (English), including about restaurants and cafes in the area that offer options.
-Hatago Travel lists the following accommodations as able to prepare vegan menus with advance booking:
+The following accommodations have been reported to prepare vegan menus with advance booking:

 Hotel Matsumotoro (English) You can find information about the food in English at Food Diversity Today.